joelek/nexus/readme.md

 serveit
 ```

 Serveit serves the contents of the current working direcory over port 8000 by default.
-You may specify a different root or port using the `--root=<string>` and `--port=<number>` arguments, respectively.
+You may specify a different root or port using the `--root=<string>` and `--http=<number>` arguments, respectively.

 ### Index documents